 It’s so easy to get caught on the hamster wheel continuously doing the same things the same way without making time to STOP, THINK and EXPLORE better options and more effective ways of working.

-It’s a MUST for all business professionals to allow for thinking time at work.
-Whatever your role you need to create quality thinking time to work ‘ON’ your business and life.
-Try blocking appointments in your diary with yourself even if it’s just 30 minutes.
+It’s a MUST for all business owners and leaders to allow for thinking time at work.
+Whatever your role, you must create quality thinking time to work ‘ON’ your business and life.
+Try blocking appointments in your diary with yourself, even for 30 minutes.
 This is your appointment with yourself for thinking time.

 #7 Stop…and ask yourself this one key question